 The fact that Japan is an island nation with no land bridge to other countries seems to have an effect on the Japanese psyche and identity.
 When I lived in Japan, people would say almost apologetically, “We’re just a small island nation.”
 Overlooked is the fact that plenty of other smaller island nations, like England, New Zealand, and Madagascar, don’t apologize for their size.
 On the flip side, a long history of being isolated and battered by typhoons and earthquakes has fostered a sense of shima-guni konjo, or the island fighting spirit.

 Being surrounded by a vast sea, Japanese children are naturally curious about what’s on the other side and express it in a song called Umi: “The ocean is so wide and big, I wish I could go see other countries.”
-Maybe it’s this longing to see what’s on the other side that fuels the stream of millions of travelers who take to the air at New Year’s, Golden Week (early May), and Obon (mid-August), landing in Hong Kong, Hawaii, New York, and Paris.
-Needless to say, holiday periods are good times not to plan your trip to Japan!
+Maybe it’s this longing to see what’s on the other side that fuels the stream of millions of travelers who take to the air at New Year’s, Golden Week (Apr.
+29-May 5), and Obon (typically mid-Aug.), landing in Hong Kong, Hawaii, New York, and Paris.
+Needless to say, these holiday periods are good times not to plan your trip to Japan!

-Excerpted from the Third Edition of Moon Living Abroad in Japan.
+Excerpted from the Fourth Edition of Moon Living Abroad Japan.